Jennifer Brunner

-In 2022, she was defeated by fellow associate justice Sharon Kennedy in an election to become Chief Justice of the Ohio Supreme Court.
+Prior to being elected secretary of state, Brunner worked in the secretary of state's office and served as a county judge in Franklin County, Ohio.
+Brunner unsuccessfully ran to be the Democratic nominee in the 2010 United States Senate election in Ohio.
+In 2022, she was defeated by fellow associate justice Sharon L. Kennedy in an election to become chief justice of the Ohio Supreme Court.

-Following Supreme Court elections being made partisan in 2021, as of 2025 Brunner is the only statewide elected Democrat in Ohio.

-Career
+Early life, education, and career

-Brunner was born in Springfield, Ohio and raised in Columbus, Ohio.
-She earned a B.A. in sociology-gerontology, cum laude, from Miami University in 1978 and a J.D. from Capital University Law School with honors in 1982.
-Subsequently, Brunner worked in the Ohio Secretary of State's Office as a deputy director and legislative counsel to the Ohio General Assembly during the administration of Sherrod Brown from 1983 to 1987, working with state legislators on finance-reporting laws for campaign committees and laws for election procedures.
+Brunner was born in Springfield, Ohio, and raised in Columbus, Ohio.
+She graduated from Whetstone High School in the Clintonville neighborhood of Columbus.
+She subsequently earned a Bachelor of Arts degree in sociology and gerontology, cum laude, from Miami University in 1978 and a Juris Doctor from Capital University Law School with honors in 1982.

+After graduating from law school, Brunner worked in the Ohio secretary of state's office as a deputy director and legislative counsel to the Ohio General Assembly during the administration of Sherrod Brown from 1983 to 1987, working with state legislators on finance-reporting laws for campaign committees and laws for election procedures.
-Private practice

 From 1988 to 2000, Brunner maintained a statewide law practice focusing on election law and campaign finance.
 During that time she also briefly served as a member of the Franklin County Board of Elections.
 Brunner litigated various ballot propositions in her private practice, including propositions involving alcohol sales, tax levies, rezoning, and gambling.
 Brunner also represented several Ohio politicians in disputes involving redistricting and false statements in campaign literature.

-Early political career

 In the early 1990s, Brunner served on the Ohio Student Loan Commission, a nine-member group that guarantees loans for college students.
 In 1995, Brunner applied for a vacant seat on the Columbus City Council, but was not selected.

 In 2000, Brunner was elected to an unexpired term on the Franklin County Common Pleas Court.
 She was reelected in 2002.
 In 2004, Brunner, along with other Court of Common Pleas judges, created a separate drug court to reduce addiction-related recidivism.